Samsung heir freed after appeal wins suspended jail term

 The appeals court said Lee was unable to reject the then-president’s request to financially support her confidante and was coerced into making the payments.
 The court still found Lee guilty of giving 3.6 billion won ($3.3 million) in bribes for equestrian training of Choi’s daughter and of embezzling the money from Samsung funds.

-Lee’s lawyer, Lee Injae told reporters outside the court that while he respects the court’s courage and wisdom, Lee still plans to appeal his conviction.
-Prosecutors also were expected to appeal the court’s ruling, making it almost certain the case will go to the the Supreme Court, the final court of appeal in South Korea.
+Lee’s lawyer, Lee Injae, told reporters that the Samsung vice chairman still plans to appeal his conviction.
+Prosecutors also were expected to appeal the court’s ruling, making it almost certain the case will go to the Supreme Court.

 Lee, 49 and the only son of Samsung’s ailing chairman, was given a five-year prison term in August on bribery and other charges linked to a political scandal that took down former South Korean President Park Geun-hye.

-The Samsung vice chairman pleaded not guilty to charges he used Samsung corporate funds to bribe Park and a confidante, seeking to consolidate his control over Samsung and facilitate a smooth transfer of corporate leadership from his father.
-The appeals court said there was no corporate succession issue at stake, rejecting the lower court’s view.
+Lee has pleaded not guilty to charges he used Samsung corporate funds to bribe Park and a confidante, seeking to consolidate his control over Samsung and facilitate a smooth transfer of corporate leadership from his father.
+The appeals court rejected the lower court’s view that corporate succession was one of the issues at stake.

-The more lenient ruling surprised many who were expecting a tough stance from the appeals court and many South Koreans took to social media and online news portals to express anger at the ruling and the judge who issued the verdict.
+Many South Koreans were expecting a tough stance from the appeals court and took to social media and online news portals to vent their anger at the ruling and the judge who issued the verdict.

-“Republic of Samsung” and the name of the judge who handed down Monday’s verdict were among the top trending words on Twitter.
+“Republic of Samsung” and the name of the judge who handed down Monday’s verdict were among the top trending words on Twitter in Korean.

-The earlier ruling against Lee was seen as a departure from the previous court cases that had been criticized for being too lenient toward white-collar crime and toward executives of chaebol, the big conglomerates that helped South Korea’s rapid industrialization.
+The earlier ruling against Lee was seen as a departure from the previous court cases that had been criticized for being too soft toward white-collar crime and toward executives of chaebol, the big conglomerates that helped South Korea’s rapid industrialization.

 Lee’s case and the current trial of the former president are seen as tests of the country’s commitment to ending cozy ties among South Korea’s political and business elite.
 Such links once were seen as the key to South Korea’s impressive rise from the ashes of its 1950-53 war but now are blamed for corruption, inequality and stifling innovation.